appc/spec/spec/ace.md

 Each app in a pod will start chrooted into its own unique read-write filesystem before execution.

 An app's filesystem must be *rendered* in an empty directory by the following process (or equivalent):
-- The `rootfs` contained in the ACI is extracted
-- If the ACI contains a non-empty `dependencies` field in its `ImageManifest`, the `rootfs` of each dependent image is extracted, in the order in which they are listed
+1. If the ACI contains a non-empty `dependencies` field in its `ImageManifest`, the `rootfs` of each dependent image is extracted into the app's filesystem, in the order in which they are listed.
+2. The `rootfs` contained in the ACI is extracted into the app's filesystem
-- If the ACI contains a non-empty `pathWhitelist` field in its `ImageManifest`, *all* paths not in the whitelist must be removed
+3. If the ACI contains a non-empty `pathWhitelist` field in its `ImageManifest`, *all* paths not in the whitelist must be removed

+If during rootfs extraction a target path is already present in app's filesystem from an earlier dependency, the previously extracted path MUST be overwritten.
+If the existing path is a symbolic link to a directory, the link MUST NOT be followed and it MUST be removed and replaced with the new path.

 Every execution of an app MUST start from a clean copy of this rendered filesystem.